Tools, Training and Time. How to help non-web colleagues create better content, images, PDFs and more.

 Today the clinic is open.

 Of course, in real life, it sometimes makes sense to add some further information, e.g. if clinic will close early.
 But that is extra.
-The important lesson is that for content of the Series form, the right response can be very, very, very simple.
+The important lesson is that the right content can often be very, very, very simple.

 Examples of the Series form